george-hawkins/arf-drone/README.md

 The [ArduPilot forums](http://discuss.ardupilot.org/) and [PX4 forums](http://discuss.px4.io/) were also useful.

-Note: the terms Pixhawk and PX4 are often used interchangeably - though Pixhawk more often refers to the flight controller hardware while PX4 more often refers to the flight controller software stack.
+Note: the terms Pixhawk and PX4 are often used interchangeably - though Pixhawk generally refers to the flight controller hardware while PX4 generally refers to the flight controller software stack.

 ---

 The following sections cover the major components of the quadcopter.
-In writing this page I started including so many side notes that they started clogging up the whole things that I've moved these notes out into [`notes.md`](notes.md).
-They're worth scanning over quickly and cover:
+In writing this page I started including so many side notes that they started clogging up the whole thing, so I've moved these notes out into [`notes.md`](notes.md).
+They're worth scanning over quickly.
+They cover:

-* [Brief notes](notes.md#brief-notes) on clockwise and two counterclockwise motors, the external LED and USB connector.
+* [Brief notes](notes.md#brief-notes) on clockwise and counterclockwise motors and the external LED and USB connector.
 * The [F450 ARF kit](notes.md#f450-arf-kit) and why I choose to buy the F450 frame and propulsion system as separate components rather than bundled as an ARF kit.
 * The [E300 vs E305 vs E310](notes.md#e300-vs-e305-vs-e310) propulsion systems.
-* The LiPo [batteries](notes.md#batteries), the T-plug battery connector, the charger, the battery alarm and the battery safety bag.
+* The [LiPo batteries](notes.md#batteries), the T-plug battery connector, the charger, the battery alarm and the battery safety bag.
 * The [IMU and MCU](notes.md#imu-and-mcu) - the core parts of the flight controller and how you can experiment with them.
 * [Vibration](notes.md#vibration) and why a vibration damping kit might improve the performance of the sensors in the flight controller.
 * Predefined [waypoints](notes.md#waypoints) and in-flight drone-to-computer communication (as opposed to using the hand-held transmitter).